 A CDD is a governmental system created to serve the long-term particular requirements of its community.
-Created pursuant to Chapter 190 of the Florida Statutes (clicking this link leaves our website), a CDD's main powers are strategy, finance, construction, run and keep community-wide infrastructure and services specifically for the benefit of its citizens.
+Created pursuant to Chapter 190 of the Florida Statutes, a CDD's main powers are strategy, finance, construction, run and keep community-wide infrastructure and services specifically for the benefit of its citizens.

 What will the CDD Do?

 Through a CDD, the community can offer its citizens a broad range of community-related services and infrastructure to help ensure the highest quality of life possible.
 CDD responsibilities within our community may include storm water management, potable and irrigation water supply, sewer and wastewater management, and street lights.

 A CDD is governed by its Board of Supervisors which is elected initially by the landowners, then begins transitioning to locals of the CDD after six years of operation.
 Like all community, county, state, and national elections, the Office of the Supervisor of Elections oversees the vote, and CDD Supervisors are subject to state ethics and financial disclosure laws.

 The Florida Commission on Ethics - www.ethics.state.fl.us (Select "Research - Ethics Laws") - The CDD's company is performed in the "Sunshine," meaning that all meetings and records are open to the public.
 Public hearings are hung on CDD evaluations and the CDD's budget plan undergoes yearly independent audit.

 Relationship with Home Owner's Associations

 The CDD complements the responsibilities of community homeowner's associations (HOAs).
 Many of the maintenance functions handled by these associations in other communities may be handled by the CDD.
 However, the associations have other responsibilities such as operating amenities and ensuring that deed restrictions and other quality standards are enforced.
 The CDD may contract with the Master Home Owners Association to perform maintenance functions.